-People normally perform junk removal in Denver several times throughout the year.
+People normally perform clutter removal in Denver several times throughout the year.
 We let items accumulate, and then we let the local trash removal service haul them away.
 However, for some, it is an uphill battle to get rid of items we will never use again.

 New Year’s Resolutions